ng256/KeyboardBlocker/README.md

 The script will:

 1. Delete old object files and the previous executable.
-2. Compile all the resources script.
+2. Compile all resources script.
 3. Compiles the main application and uninstaller.
 4. Link everything to executable file with optimizations for small size.
 5. Display the list of imported DLLs (to verify no unexpected dependencies).